Is this natural wonder a little slice of heaven or excruciating torture?

 Climbing over slippery rocks, then burning hot rocks, frantically trying to get three kids simultaneously rinsed in the tiny trickle coming from the fresh water shower.
 Desperately trying to establish with each of them exactly what part of them was ‘ouchy ouchy’.

 To be fair, I didn’t think any of them had cuts or obvious bites on their legs.
 But alas, 2-year-old Master J did indeed have a bit of chaffing from a long sweaty car drive (refer furious disappointment on shitty rental car with no cooling, thanks again SIXT….)

 Mr Globetrotter trying to right himself in the water looks up at this point; “Do I need a hand?”
-I can’t find an emoticon to express my feelings at this point surrounded by the chorus of screaming and tears!!!
+I can’t find an emoji to express my feelings at this point surrounded by the chorus of screaming and tears!!!

 To be fair, within 10 minutes we had them rinsed, salty swimwear off and wrapped in towels so we could attempt the experience all over again how we originally planned!
-And yes, indeed, its so salty you really do float on it!
-And yes, the tiniest little bit entering any orifice of your body really, really does sting, even on grown ups!!!
+And yes, indeed, it’s so salty you really do float on it!
+And yes, the tiniest little bit entering any orifice of your body really, really does sting, even on grown-ups!!!

 Two of our three were then willing to try a Dead Sea mud mask with us (basically cover yourself in this nutrient rich mud, let it bake on your skin then rinse off with the fresh water hose or dip back into the Sea).
 But the third child, with no apparent cuts or issues, stared us down like we had put him through a baptism of fire.